oigwe/python_hangman/README.md

 **Language**
 Python

-### Below is an example of the word cloud generated from the selected text
+### Below is a demonstration of the hangman script
 ![Hangman](./hangman.gif)
 ---
 ---